Robbie-Cook/mangiarbene-jekyll/_posts/19-08-21-jekyll-api-endpoint-demo.md

 ## Studio Roozen

-Our design agency **Studio Roozen** was specialized in designing books, art catalogues and museum concepts for Dutch museums.
-Among others, more than 15 years in full service for the <a href="https://roozen.nl/projecten/van-gogh-museum" target="_blank" rel="noopener noreferrer">**Van Gogh Museum**</a>.
+Our design agency **Studio Roozen** specialized in designing books, art catalogues and museum concepts for Dutch museums.
+Among others, in full service for the <a href="https://roozen.nl/projecten/van-gogh-museum" target="_blank" rel="noopener noreferrer">**Van Gogh Museum**</a> for more than 15 years.
 In 2015 I started working as a freelancer again.
 Of course the portfolio website of <a href="https://roozen.nl" target="_blank" rel="noopener noreferrer">**Studio Roozen**</a> was made in Jekyll.

 ## Jekyll separates content from logic

-The reason why I love Jekyll is because it has a very elegant way of separating content from logic, including the HTML.
+The reason why I love Jekyll is because it has a very elegant manner of separating content from logic, including HTML.
 You can use Markdown to write coded content without writing HTML code yourself.

-In fact I recognized that it is very similar to the way in 'the early days', when we used text content written in Word in combination with QuarkXpress DTP software.
+In fact I noticed that it functions similary to the way in 'the early days', we would use text content written in Word in combination with QuarkXpress DTP software.

 So it all feels very intuitive for an old school graphic designer, like me.